Because when the weather changes, bone pain and scars worsen – breaking latest news-breakinglatest.news-Breaking Latest News

 What does science say

 But is there really a link between the weather and pain?
-The New York Times he cited a roundup of research on the topic.
-One study published in 2016 studied the link between the weather and the pain associated with bone fractures with the analysis of 2,369 visits of patients who had suffered fractures.
+The New York Times cited a roundup of research on the subject.
+A study published in 2016 investigated the link between the weather and pain associated with bone fractures with the analysis of 2,369 visits of patients who had suffered fractures.
 During follow-ups one year later, the patients reported feeling more pain on the day of the appointment low atmospheric pressure and humidity above 70%, a situation that occurs just before the rains or drops in temperature.
 However, research did not find that the low temperature made the pain worse.
 Surprisingly, patients reported feeling more pain when temperatures were above 35 degrees.
-Another work of 2019 found that in patients with chronic pain the situation worsened as humidity increased and atmospheric pressure decreased.
-However, no connections have been found between pain and external temperature.
-One 2007 study found virtually the opposite: the pain associated with knee osteoarthritis increased with each drop in temperature, but eased as the pressure dropped.
-Aanother search found no link between temperature changes and pain from hip osteoarthritis.
-Researchers have found that the drop in pressure is related to tissue swelling, which can cause pain.
-One 2014 study found that when air pressure decreases the connective tissue surrounding the joints of people with rheumatoid arthritis expands causing pain.
+Another work from 2019 found that in patients with chronic pain, the situation worsened with increasing humidity and decreasing atmospheric pressure.
+However, no connections were found between pain and external temperature.
+A 2007 study found quite the opposite: the pain associated with knee osteoarthritis increased with every drop in temperature, but eased when the pressure dropped.
+Another research found no link between temperature changes and pain from hip osteoarthritis.
+Researchers have found that the drop in blood pressure is linked to tissue swelling, which can cause pain.
+A 2014 study found that when air pressure decreases, the connective tissue surrounding the joints of people with rheumatoid arthritis expands, causing pain.

 Why the results are so inconsistent